At every stage of life, there is always learning.

 It’s felt scary, but also remarkably good to share with you.

-And now, I invite you to share with us, in return.
+Now, I invite you to share with us, in return.
 Let’s exchange energy and create a complete circle of healing.

 What is it that you have disliked or even despised about yourself that you can now use as an opportunity to love yourself?
 What is it you’ve judged about yourself that you can choose to transform into an active practice and remembrance of love?